azizmohaya/hello-world/README.md

 # hello-world
 Hello, nothing here.
 I just started.
-Student, love to write code to improve society and other ppl lifes.
+Student, loves to write code to improve society and other ppl lifes.